mondeja/project-config/docs/basic-usage.rst

    .gitignore
      - Expected existing file does not exists rules[0].files[0]

-If you create keeping it empty, the second time it will warns indicating that the file does not include the line:
+If you create a `.gitignore` keeping it empty, the second time it will warns indicating that the file does not include the line:

 .. code-block:: yaml

    .gitignore
      - Expected line '/dist/' not found rules[0].includeLines[0]

+If you include the line, it will not warn exiting with 0 code.